Buenos Aires - Lively, Vigorous and People Friendly

 We found that a few large glitzy gallerias and malls did exist, but that the smaller shops were apparently competing quite well.

+We learned that the big box stores were present, but out on the far edges of the city.
 Cafe culture was exceptionally well developed here - Portenos have a highly developed appreciation for cafes and bars and the really historic ones that were established many years ago are especially treasured.
 These establishments, with their professional waiters, welcoming, efficient and neatly dressed, offered an array of food and drink available from early morning to late night in an atmosphere that exuded comfort and charm.

+In addition to walking and bicycling, mobility alternatives to automobile travel included the Subte (subway), numerous buses traveling well planned routes on short headways, and regional trains.
 The Subte lines followed the city's development spreading from the city centre generally westward like the tines of a fork, thereby offering thousands of Portenos the mobility they need and a viable alternative to driving.

 The bus system was extremely comprehensive, but it took a bit of study to understand how to find the right route to travel to a destination and back.
 A past decision to make most main thoroughfares one-way creates the challenge for bus riders in that the bus going in one direction will not be returning on the same street, but rather on a nearby parallel one.